-See the Lift Functionality section on page 29 for complete details on handle operation.
+See the Lift Functionality section on page 21 for complete details on handle operation.

-➡ TIP: The operator should always keep their hand under the operator present sensor on the slide handle while operating the unit in standard mode.
-If the hand is frequently moved away from the operator present sensor it will result in jerky movement from the unit.
+- ▶ TIP: The operator should always keep their hand under the operator present sensor on the slide handle while operating the unit in standard mode.
+If the hand is frequently moved away from the operator present sensor it will result in jerky movement from the unit. - 7.6 Finally, test the operation of any special tooling that may have been integrated to the G-Force®.